The long exact sequence of homotopy $n$-groups: Basic definitions and notation

 Just as in \parencite{hottbook}, we write $x=y$ for the type of identifications of $x$ and $y$, provided that both $x$ and $y$ have a common type $X$.
 Sometimes we call identifications paths.
 We write

-for the action on paths of a function $f$.
+for the action of a function $f$ on paths.
 Path concatenation is written in diagrammatic order, i.e., we write $p \ct q$ for the concatenation of $p:x=y$ and $q:y=z$.
 The fiber of a map $f:A\to B$ at $b:B$ is defined to be the type